arbrejs/arbre/docs/api.md

 # at

-Return a descendant node at the given path.
+Return a descendant node at the given indices.

 **Parameters**